 In particular, when $M$ is closed and $f=const$, there holds

-where $E_{1}:=E_{1}(\kappa)$ and $\nu$ are the (normalized) $1$-th mean curvature and the unit outward normal of $M$ respectively, $u$ and $|M|$ are the support function and the area of $M$ respectively, and $\bar{\nabla}$ is the Levi-Civita connection with respect to the metric $\bar{g}$ on hyperbolic space $\mathbb{H}^{n+1}$. \end{conjecture} Note that the inequality (\ref{1.6}) is exactly the Minkowski type inequality established by Brendle, Hung and Wang in \cite{BHW16} for mean convex and starshaped hypersurfaces.
-Similarly, we have the following conjecture about the Michael-Simon inequality for $k$-th mean curvatures. \begin{conjecture} Let $M$ be a compact hypersurface in $\mathbb{H}^{n+1}$ (possibly with boundary $\partial M$) and let $f$ be a positive smooth function on $M$.
+where $E_{1}:=E_{1}(\kappa)$ and $\nu$ are the (normalized) $1$-th mean curvature and the unit outward normal of $M$ respectively, $u$ and $|M|$ are the support function and the area of $M$ respectively, and $\bar{\nabla}$ is the Levi-Civita connection with respect to the metric $\bar{g}$ on $\mathbb{H}^{n+1}$. \end{conjecture} Note that the inequality (\ref{1.6}) is precisely the Minkowski type inequality established by Brendle, Hung, and Wang in \cite{BHW16} for mean convex and starshaped hypersurfaces.
+Similarly, we propose a conjecture for the Michael-Simon type inequality for $k$-th mean curvatures in hyperbolic space $\mathbb{H}^{n+1}$. \begin{conjecture} Let $M$ be a compact hypersurface in $\mathbb{H}^{n+1}$ (possibly with boundary $\partial M$) and let $f$ be a positive smooth function on $M$.
 For $1\leq k\leq n$, there holds

 In particular, when $M$ is closed and $f=const$, there holds